bjin/mpv-prescalers/README.md

 `ravu-3x` is just like its `ravu`/`ravu-yuv`/`ravu-rgb` counterpart.
 But instead of double the size of video, it triple the size.
-It also requires compute shader OpenGL capability, which means decent GPU and driver.
+It also requires compute shader OpenGL capability, which means decent GPU and driver (and no macOS support).

 `ravu-chroma` is a chroma prescaler (could be considered as replacement of `--cscale`).
 It uses downscaled luma plane to calculate gradient and guide chroma planes upscaling.